 “People can’t sustain working from home”

 I was recently told, quite forcefully, that “everyone is tired of working from home” and they need to get back to the office.
-People talk about Zoom fatigue; how home workers were energised immediately post lockdown, but they’re now running out of steam and can’t sustain it; and working from home is just tiring and not as productive as being in the office.
+People talk about Zoom fatigue; how home workers were energized immediately post lockdown, but they’re now running out of steam and can’t sustain it; and working from home is just tiring and not as productive as being in the office.

 It seems that people were carried through the initial lockdown period by adrenaline.
-Keen to ensure they continued to work well for their team colleagues / manager / organisation, they went the extra mile, worked longer hours, and put in extra effort.
+Keen to ensure they continued to work well for their team colleagues / manager / organization, they went the extra mile, worked longer hours, and put in extra effort.
 All this at a time when there was enormous uncertainty and anxiety about the virus and what it meant for the future.

-As a consultancy that helps organisations deliver change, we know that change is hard.
+As a consultancy that helps organizations deliver change, we know that change is hard.
 To be successful, change consumes huge amounts of energy, requires carefully crafted change management support and time.
 The Covid-19 lockdown happened with little notice and no time for an effective change management process before people were sent home.
 There was a level of understanding that this version of home working was unlike anything we’d seen before – accompanied as it was for many people by:

 - children needing to be looked after and/or home schooled

 - partners or home sharers working alongside us